lizbur10/lizbur10.github.io/_posts/2018-08-19-scope_and_hoisting_in_javascript.markdown

 var p = new Person();
 ```

-The solution is not only cleaner and more concise, but also more logical: it just seems natural in this context that `this` would be pointing to the object and not to the global context.
+The solution is not only cleaner and more concise, but it also feels more logical: it just seems natural in this context that `this` would be pointing to the object and not to the global context.
 Nice.

 ### Sources used for this post: